jsvd/logstash_plugin_status/README.md

 Tool that gives you the status of a logstash plugin.
+It queries github, rubygems and jenkins to provide:

+* when was the last commit
+* what is and when was the last tag
+* how far is master compared to last tag
+* last published gem
+* how many issues are open
+* how many tags are open
+* latest build status from jenkins

 Example:

 ```
 % ruby get_info.rb logstash-output-elasticsearch